functionguyy/technical_art/C_tutorials/c_variables.md

 **Uppercase and lowercase letters are distinct in C. Therefore, the identifiers `sum`, `Sum`, and `SUM` are different.**

-Programming best practices recommends that you construct identifiers that reflects their intended use.
+Programming best practices recommends that you construct Identifiers that reflects their intended use.

-## What is a type?
+## What is a Type?
-A type is the specification that describes the kind of values an identifier can store or manipulate.
+A Type is the specification that describes the kind of values an identifier can store or manipulate.

 C is a statically typed language.
-This means all identifiers must be associated with a type.
+This means all identifiers must be associated with a Type.

-The type specified for an identifier indicates the following to the compiler:
+The Type specified for an identifier indicates the following to the compiler:

 - The kind of values that are acceptable to be stored through the identifier
 - The acceptable range of values that can be stored through the identifier
-- The amount of storage space that should be reserved for the identifier
+- The amount of storage space that should be allocated for the identifier
 - The computations that should be allowed to be performed with the identifier

 If any of the above conditions cannot be satisfied for the specified type of an identifier, the compiler generates an error message.

-## Fundamental types in C
+### Fundamental Types in C
-C supports three (3) fundamental types:
+C supports three (3) fundamental Types:

 - Integer types
 - Floating types
 - Character types

-To specify any of the fundamental types in a variable declaration, we use the dedicated keywords provided for each of them in the C standard:
+To specify any of the fundamental Types in a variable declaration, we use the dedicated keywords provided for each of them in the C standard:

-- `int` is the keyword used to specify an integer type variable
+- `int` is the keyword used to specify an Integer type
-- `float` is the keyword used to speicify a floating type variable
+- `float` is the keyword used to speicify a Floating type
-- `char` is the keyword used to specify a character type variable
+- `char` is the keyword used to specify a Character type

+You might have heard or seen people use the term Datatype and you're wondering what the difference is between Datatype and Type.
+Although both terms can be used interchangeably, they have slightly different meanings; Type refers to a specification while Datatype refers to data that fits a Type specification.

+So when we specify a *Type* in a Variable declaration, we're instructing the compiler to make a Variable that can store *Datatypes* that fits the specifications of the *Type* specified for the Variable.

 ## How to declare a variable in C?
-To declare a variable in C programming, we first specify the type of the variable, then its identifier.
+To declare a variable in C programming, we first specify the Type of the variable, then its Identifier.
 For example we might declare variables "height" and "profit" as:

 ```C
 int height;
 float profit;
 ```
-The first declaration states that `height` is a variable of type `int`, which means that `height` can store whole numbers.
-The second declaration states that `profit` is a variable of type `float`, which means that `profit` can store numbers with digits after the decimal points.
+The first declaration states that `height` is a variable of Type `int`, which means that `height` can store whole numbers.
+The second declaration states that `profit` is a variable of Type `float`, which means that `profit` can store numbers with digits after the decimal points.

 After a variable has been declared it can be initialized (given a value) by